Qiskit/RFCs/0023-executor-primitive.md

 TBD

 ## Alternative Approaches
-An alternative to introducing the **samplex** DSL is to generate all circuit variations entirely on the client side and transmit them to the backend for execution.
+An alternative to introducing the **samplex** DAG is to generate all circuit variations entirely on the client side and transmit them to the backend for execution.
 This approach offers maximum flexibility and complete control over how variations are produced, since the backend would simply execute the